Tell Us About Your Place

 The survey is based around the Place Standard Tool, which asks participants to rate different aspects of their local area from 1 (worst) to 7 (best).
 The outputs will then be used to create a profile for each of East Ayrshire's places, showing their particular strengths and opportunities for improvement.
 Compass diagrams, like the examples below, will be used as a visual aid to show the results for each place.

-• Topic papers: over the next few months, we will be preparing a range of topic papers on a range of themes, such as biodiversity, town centres, and renewable energy.
+• Topic papers: Over the next few months, we will be preparing a range of topic papers on a range of themes, such as biodiversity, town centres, and renewable energy.
 The topic papers will set out the evidence that we will use as background to develop LDP3.
 We will invite views and feedback on the evidence presented and whether we have missed anything.

-Other Projects:
+Related Projects:

 We are starting to prepare a new Local Development Plan for East Ayrshire and we want you to get involved!